generate/generate/support/docs/generators.md

 ---
-title: Generaters
+title: Introduction to Generaters
 related:
-  doc: ['tasks', 'generator-js', 'installing-generators', 'symlinking-generators']
+  doc: ['tasks', 'generator-js', 'installing-generators', 'symlinking-generators', 'sub-generators']
 ---

-This document describes how to create, register and run generators.
+Learn how to create, register and run generators.

 <!-- toc -->